 The College incorporates a Sixth Form and Skills Academy, apprenticeships and training, Lancashire Adult Learning and a University Centre.
 It is also a proud sponsor of the multi-academy Pendle Education Trust and merged with Accrington and Rossendale College on 30 November 2018.

 Nelson and Colne College is recognised nationally for its performance and is at the forefront of sector developments.
 It has developed a strong reputation for its collaborative approach to education, including successful mergers with Lancashire Adult Learning and Accrington and Rossendale College, has been chosen as one of the first colleges to deliver T Levels and has been selected to be a Maths Centre for Excellence.

 Dr Lis Smith joined Preston’s College in January 2011 as Principal and Chief Executive following a career in education, skills and employment with the Northwest Development Agency and Higher Education.
 Having started life as a research and development chemist, it provided the grounding for engaging with industry and public sector to understand their needs and deliver to this, something that is fundamental to the College and its demand-led agenda through being responsive to learners’ and businesses’ needs.

-Simon entered the teaching profession in 1993.
+Simon’s first graduate job was as a systems analyst in the nuclear power industry.
+Five years later, Simon entered the education profession as a mathematics teacher in 1993.
 Since that time, he has held a wide variety of teaching and managerial roles within Sixth Form Colleges and General Further Education Colleges in the North of England.